 The front is higher, almost half a foot higher than the previous downward sloping McLaren’s.
 So you need never worry about speed bumps again, or steep mountain road inclines, and can be raised further.
 The lights are longer, sweeping back, reflecting the McLaren logo and the interior fuses sport and luxury without any unnecessary fuss.
 The glass roof has electric dimming, so you can have it clear or opaque, with varying degrees in between, at the touch of a button.
 It goes from dark blue to full sunshine in seconds.

 The new McLaren GT is muscular, yet still sleek, conveying the impression of rushing forward even when standing still.
 Something Rob and his team have always aimed to achieve, often inspired by nature, such as the swooping shape of a diving eagle.
 They are masters of product differentiation, talking to customers and getting feedback as to their desires.
 The McLaren GT will tempt a new audience who may have felt the past cars too brash and track orientated.

 Needless to say I loved the car.
 McLaren designers draw ideas from their own excitement, joy and exhilaration for supercars, which they share with the drivers.
 Rob encourages his team to explore all possibilities, take inspiration widely, build from the brand DNA up and most of all, make mistakes.
 The most essential tenets to create anything truly magnificent.

-The new McLaren GT is is an evolution, a more grown up sports car for drivers who still want to enjoy every journey in an exceptional three dimensional work of art.
+The new McLaren GT is is an evolution, a grown-up sports car for drivers who still want to enjoy every journey in an exceptional three-dimensional work of art.
 A minimalist luxury supercar.
-I’ll be reviewing the drive soon.